 Greek lentil salad

-If you think lentils are bland and boring, you’ve never tasted this salad — it’s absolutely packed with flavor!
+If you think you don't like lentils, you’ve never tasted this salad — it’s absolutely packed with flavor!
 It also happens to be very filling because lentils are rich in protein and fiber — which both naturally suppress hunger.

 The other day we served this salad wrapped in homemade flat-breads, still warm from the pan, which was delightful.
 It also makes a wonderful side salad with grilled or pan-fried fish, chicken or falafel.